degree9/meta/README.md

 ***

 <img src="http://hoplon.io/images/logos/hoplon-logo.png" width="250" alt="Hoplon Logo" align="left">
-## Web Apps ... with Hoplon
+## ClojureScript in the Browser ... with Hoplon
-We believe in building universal technologies and the web is the most accessible platform available. [meta] builds upon Hoplon to provide abstractions over DOM Elements and Events.
+We believe in building universal technologies and the web is the most accessible platform available. [meta] builds upon Hoplon to provide abstractions for the DOM.

 ```clojure
 (page "index.html")